 We have emerged from Lockdown 2.0 but are still at risk and subject to laws and guidelines to protect ourselves and others.

-1. Members may come to their plot with up to three guests, but no more than four people can be on the plot at the same time and prevailing government rules about household mixing and distancing must be observed.
+1. No more than four people can be on the plot at the same time and prevailing government rules about household mixing and distancing must be observed.
 Only one guest is allowed on your plot.
 Some plots are too small for even four to be safe, so please use your common sense and be aware that those on plots around you may be vulnerable, or have vulnerable family members at home.
 People from different households need to observe 1m+ distancing even on the plot.

 The Government is allowing parents to take their children with them if it is not feasible to leave them at home, so we are doing the same (for members, not guests, sorry).
 Children must be supervised more closely than usual and are only allowed on your plot or the most direct route to it.
 No playing on tracks and communal areas, sorry.